chatzakis/frondend-engine-for-text-based-games/README.md

 'pauseTime' is the time between node transitions.
 Makes the game more dramatic and allows sound effects to be played properly.

 ## CSS properties
-In the beginning of the styles.css file, there is a list of variables to customize the UI of the game (colors, fonts).
+In the beginning of the **styles.css** file, there is a list of variables to customize the UI of the game (colors, fonts).

+## Other changes
+You can change the **name of the game**, the **favicon**, and various messages through the HTML files (index, game).
+You can add the names of all those involved in production in the credits file.

 ## Running locally
 In case you want to develop your game locally on your computer use the following command to run Chrome to bypass the CORS policy.